Works at the touch of a button

 Customize Mac Screenshots and Recording Settings

-Apple lets users customize how your Mac saves, manages, records, and captures screenshots and recordings.
+Apple lets users customize how their Mac saves, manages, records, and captures screenshots and recordings.
 Let’s explore some customization options of the macOS Screenshot tool.

 Change Screenshot Storage Location